National Science Bee

 National Championships

-The second stage of the National Science Bee for the Varsity and Junior Varsity Divisions is the National Championships, which for the 2024-25 academic year will take place at the Crystal Gateway Marriott in Arlington, VA on Saturday-Sunday, April 26-27, 2025.
+The second stage of the National Science Bee for the Varsity and Junior Varsity Divisions is the National Championships, which for the 2025-26 academic year will take place at the Crystal Gateway Marriott in Arlington, VA on Saturday-Sunday, April 25-26, 2026.
 We expect approximately 150 students to attend from throughout the USA, and we hope that you will be able to join us!
 All students play four preliminary matches with 35 questions each on Saturday (during the lunch break of the National History Bowl preliminary rounds), with the two playoff rounds taking place beginning at 11:45am on Sunday morning.
 The number of students who make the playoffs and who advance from the semifinals into the finals will be a function of the total number of registrants.

 On the same weekend that the National Science Bee National Championships are held, there are numerous other competitions that take place at other times at the same hotel (e.g. the National Geography Bee, National Championship Exams [a number of these have a Science focus], National History Bowl, National History Bee, and more).
 These are all held at different times so students can take part in all of them if they are eligible to do so.
-A full schedule of 2025 Varsity & Junior Varsity National Championships Events is available here.
+A full schedule of 2026 Varsity & Junior Varsity National Championships Events is available here.

-The cost to compete at the 2024 National Championships is $125.
+The cost to compete at the 2026 National Championships is $135.
 Registration for the National Championships opens in November and runs through early April on this page.

-For all questions on the 2025 Varsity & Junior Varsity National Championships, please email hs-info@iacompetitions.com.
+For all questions on the 2026 Varsity & Junior Varsity National Championships, please email hs-info@iacompetitions.com.

 Bonus

-International Environmental Science Olympiad
+International Science Championships & Environmental Science Olympiad

-The International Environmental Science Olympiad is a five day-long event with numerous competitions, field trips, family activities and more.
+Both the International Science Championships and the International Environmental Science Olympiad are week-long event with numerous competitions, field trips, family activities and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
-US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
-Please see www.iacompetitions.com/ieso for further details on the International Environmental Science Olympiad.
+With the exception of the Varsity Division at the International Environmental Science Olympiad, US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
+Please see www.iesolympiad.com for further details on the International Environmental Science Olympiad, the website of the International Science Championships will be launched shortly.

 National Science Bee Practice Resources